Week 2: Filesystems, part 1

 What is a syscall?

 A system call or syscall is how your program communicates with the operating system.
-Syscalls look like function calls, but instead of jumping to another point in your program, they switch out of your program entirely and into the operating systems.
+Syscalls look like function calls, but instead of jumping to another point in your program, they switch out of your program entirely and into the operating system.

 Usually programming languages wrap system calls with higher-level APIs, for portability (system calls are OS-specific) and convenience.
 However, in this course we will be making syscalls directly1 because we want to understand exactly what we are asking the OS to do.